What is HEAD in Git?

 HEAD

 answers the question: Where am I right now in the repository?
-It is a pointer to the currently checked out branch or commit, which in turn contains an immutable snapshot of your entire code base at a given time.
+It is a pointer to the currently checked-out branch or commit, which contains an immutable snapshot of your entire code base at a given time.
 Whichever commit HEAD

 operates.